 Reducing the risk of serious injuries and fatalities

 More injuries mean less staff.
 This also means less productivity, and your business will be on the radar if there are fewer injuries.
 So it’s best to look into ways to reduce all of this.
+Furthermore, adopting a recognised framework, such as iso 45001 for work health and safety certification, can demonstrate a commitment to creating a safer work environment, which can help reduce injuries and develop a culture of prevention.
+This can lead to improved staff retention, higher productivity, and a stronger business reputation.

 Improved morale